 Parental leave.
-Where experience and identity quietly shape talent progression.
+Where experience and identity quietly shape career progression.

 Supporting high achievers across parental leave and return .